-- In Clark County, most drowning oocurs among children aged 1-4 years.
+- In Clark County, most drownings occur among children ages 1-4 years.

 - The majority of drowning deaths occur in residential pools.

-- More data can be found on our drowning registry.
+- More data can be found on our drowning statistics.

 A drowning can occur in seconds, in any water that can cover a child’s nose and mouth including: